Business Insider's Guide to Business Development

 Policies that Drive Away Customers

-Policies created by senior managers only concerned with the bottom line put front-line employees in the position of having to tell customers one of the things customers hate hearing most, “I’m sorry there’s nothing I can do about this, it’s company policy.”
+Policies created by senior managers only concerned with the bottom line put front-line employees in the position of having to tell customers one of the things customers hate hearing most, “I’m sorry there’s nothing I can do about this; it’s company policy.”
 There is no better way to drive away customers than to have restrictive return policies, arbitrary deadlines, or anything else that makes the buying experience problematic.

 Poorly Trained Front-Line Employees

 Poorly motivated front-line managers and employees that do not understand the importance of customer service due to a lack of customer service training.
 Remember to the customer that surly, indifferent worker is the company.
-Research has shown it costs a business six-seven times more to attract a new customer than it does to keep an existing one.
+Research has shown it costs a business six-seven times more to attract a new customer than to keep an existing one.
 A typical dissatisfied customer will tell eight to ten people about their problem.
 Seven of ten customers will do business with you again…if you resolve the complaint in their favor.
 If you resolve a complaint on the spot, 95% of customers will do business again.
-Of those customers who quit, 68% do so because of an attitude of indifference by the company or a specific individual.
+Of those customers who quit, 68% do so because of an indifferent attitude by the company or a specific individual.
 No employee should be allowed to interact with customers until they have been trained in customer service!